rrwbec/humans-in-the-loop/Illustrated Summary.md

 The act of effortful thinking involves holding focus on a thought so that the background get-next-clip loop generates subsequent thoughts that are relevant to that particular target of focus.
 The emotional guidance system should be balanced such that the cost of this thinking, e.g. time (aka opportunity cost) and power consumption, is balanced with whatever outcome is being sought.

+ Most plan-building strategies will involve these key aspects...

+ - Recognising some high-level pattern for what needs to be done, which includes realising that there is something that needs to be done.
-The solution finding strategy will typically involve looking at parts of the plan with different types of priming (e.g. what could go wrong here / worry emotion?) to see what options arise and then assessing those options.
+ - Looking at a part of the plan with various types of priming (e.g. "what could go wrong here?" + worry emotion and "what opportunities are there here?" + curiosity emotion) to see what options arise and then assessing those options.

 ### Example 2 - Pythagoras